15-Ab/Leetcode-Daily-Challenge/README.md

     // m.get(s).add(str);
     ```

-**Return the Result** :  After processing all strings, returned the grouped anagrams as a list of lists.
+**Returned the Result** :  After processing all strings, returned the grouped anagrams as a list of lists.

     ```java
     return new ArrayList<>(m.values());